Rachel Weisz

 Rachel Hannah Weisz (/vaɪs/; born 7 March 1970) (Note: There are conflicting sources for the year of Weisz' birth.
 The database entry of the British Film Institute, citing London birth records gives a year of 1970, as does the Encyclopædia Britannica and the National Portrait Gallery.
 However, some older sources give it as 1971, including her detailed biography at the British Film Institute and a biographic article in The Guardian.
-The Evening Standard in 2006 claimed that Weisz herself gave 1971 as her year of birth.) is an English actress.
-Known for her roles in independent films and blockbusters, she has received several awards, including an Academy Award, a BAFTA Award, a Golden Globe Award, and a Laurence Olivier Award.
-Films in which she has appeared have grossed over $3.5 billion worldwide.
+The Evening Standard in 2006 claimed that Weisz herself gave 1971 as her year of birth.) is a British actress.
+Known for her roles in independent films and blockbusters, she has received several awards, including an Academy Award, a British Academy Film Award, a Golden Globe Award, a Screen Actors Guild Award, and a Laurence Olivier Award.

 Weisz began acting in stage and television productions in the early 1990s, and made her film debut in Death Machine (1994).
 She won a Critics' Circle Theatre Award for her role in the 1994 revival of Noël Coward's play Design for Living, and went on to appear in the 1999 Donmar Warehouse production of Tennessee Williams' drama Suddenly Last Summer.
 Her film breakthrough came with her starring role as Evelyn Carnahan in the Hollywood action films The Mummy (1999) and The Mummy Returns (2001).
 Weisz went on to star in several films of the 2000s, including Enemy at the Gates (2001), About a Boy (2002), Runaway Jury (2003), Constantine (2005), The Fountain (2006), Definitely, Maybe (2008), The Lovely Bones (2009) and The Whistleblower (2010).

 For her performance as an activist in the 2005 thriller The Constant Gardener, she won the Academy Award for Best Supporting Actress, and for playing Blanche DuBois in a 2009 revival of A Streetcar Named Desire, she won the Laurence Olivier Award for Best Actress.
 In the 2010s, Weisz continued to star in big-budget films such as the action film The Bourne Legacy (2012) and the fantasy film Oz the Great and Powerful (2013) and achieved critical acclaim for her performances in the independent films The Deep Blue Sea (2011), Denial (2016), and The Favourite (2018).
 For her portrayal of Sarah Churchill in The Favourite, she won the BAFTA Award for Best Actress in a Supporting Role and received a second Academy Award nomination.
 Weisz portrayed Melina Vostokoff in the Marvel Cinematic Universe film Black Widow (2021) and starred as twin obstetricians in the thriller miniseries Dead Ringers (2023).